02 Aug Why Google My Business will be/ is bigger than any business directory

 Over 77% of searches are done through Google, which is what makes Google My Business such a force.
 Having your business listed on Google ensures that you’re taking part in the leading search engine tool, helping your business get visibility when people search keywords relevant to your business.

 If you’re not on Google My Business, you definitely should be.
-Here’s five reasons we think Google My Business is becoming biggest business directory.
+Here are five reasons we think Google My Business is becoming the biggest business directory.

 Need help setting up Google My Business?
 Check out my previous blog!